wyntau/mocha-demo/README.md

 3. use mocha in karma, suites are tested in `Chrome`, `Firefox`, `Safari`, `Opera` and `PhantomJS`

+        npm run-script karma

+    or if you installed `karma` globally, run

         karma start

 4. use mocha in grunt-karma, suites are tested in `Chrome`, `Firefox`, `Safari`, `Opera` and `PhantomJS`

         grunt karma

+    or

+        npm test